Designing a Product for E-Commerce

 How does E-Commerce drive product design?
 Through our research we discovered when it comes to E-commerce, first impressions matter the most.

 The design criteria we identified earlier included a larger vision that extends beyond just a physical product design.
-We found a heavy reliance on internet communities and values in the purchasing decisions.
-We believed we could create a website for our product that would hit those higher level design criteria, connect users with their community, inform users with recipes, and encourage sustainability in the product/process.
+We found a heavy reliance on internet communities and values in purchasing decisions.
+We believed we could create a website for our product that would hit those higher-level design criteria, connect users with their community, inform users with recipes, and encourage sustainability in the product/process.

 Communicating We Understand